-Featuring a star-making turn from Rashida Jones, “Celeste and Jesse Forever” twists the we-are-still-friends-after-a relationship genre.
-The film is full of likable yet deeply flawed and vulnerable characters who fall into the trap of understanding their life and how a relationship eventually fall apart or stay true.
+Featuring a star-making turn from Rashida Jones, “Celeste and Jesse Forever” twists the we-are-still-friends-after-a-relationship genre.
+The film is full of likable yet deeply flawed and vulnerable characters who fall into the trap of understanding their life and how a relationship eventually falls apart or stays true.
 In doing so, it becomes a truly wise investigation of modern-day love.

 Joe Swanberg’s observational rom-com has a deep understanding of slackers who are unwittingly unable to understand what they really want in their lives.
 Featuring brilliant performances across the board – Especially by Olivia Wilder and Jake Johnson; “Drinking Buddies” is one of those films where nothing much happens but it leaves you with an aftertaste that is almost equivalent to waking up to a night of home-brewed beer.

 Nicole Holofcener’s “Enough Said” is one of those grown-up romantic comedy movies that truly understand the characters it wants to talk about.
 It also wisely investigates how the very fabric of a relationship is questioned when we are constantly indulged in an environment that only spits venom.
-Featuring James Gandolfini’s very last performance Holofcener perfects captures the insecurities that abound people who otherwise have a very perfect and healthy being.
+Featuring James Gandolfini’s very last performance, Holofcener perfectly captures the insecurities that abound in people who otherwise have a very perfect and healthy being.

-Gracefully owning up to its inspirations – vis-à-vis a direct homage to high school teenage comedies by John Hughes, “Easy A” is raunchy, hilarious and often intelligent romantic comedy that re-imagines the “The Scarlet Letter” in a modern-day American school.
-Featuring a sassy and spunky performance by Emma Stone, the film’s outlook towards rom-com gives it a completely original voice.
+Gracefully owning up to its inspirations – vis-à-vis a direct homage to high school teenage comedies by John Hughes, “Easy A” is a raunchy, hilarious, and often intelligent romantic comedy that re-imagines the “The Scarlet Letter” in a modern-day American school.
+Featuring a sassy and spunky performance by Emma Stone, the film’s outlook toward rom-com gives it a completely original voice.

-One thing’s for sure, Josh Radnor has insights way beyond his still young years.
-In only his second outing he shows why college and the life that one has gone past is so addictive.
+One thing’s for sure: Josh Radnor has insights way beyond his still young years.
+In only his second outing, he shows why college and the life that one has gone past is so addictive.
 It also showcases a kind of romance that is both insightful and unpredictable.
-Which makes “Liberal Arts” a wise and enjoyable study of growing to accept one’s contentment.
+This makes “Liberal Arts” a wise and enjoyable study of growing to accept one’s contentment.

-“Don Jon” is not just Joseph Gordon-Levitt’s first attempt at going behind the camera, but it’s also a smart, sexy and ultimately intelligent spin on the romantic-comedy movies.
-Grounding itself in a fantasy-filled life of a porn-addicts life post work and relationships, this witty retelling of the rom-com subverts expectations when it also becomes an honest, heartfelt investigation of what changes, makes and breaks relationships in the modern world.
+“Don Jon” is not just Joseph Gordon-Levitt’s first attempt at going behind the camera, but it’s also a smart, sexy, and ultimately intelligent spin on romantic-comedy movies.
+Grounding itself in a fantasy-filled life of a porn-addicts life post work and relationships, this witty retelling of the rom-com subverts expectations when it also becomes an honest, heartfelt investigation of what changes, makes, and breaks relationships in the modern world.